-- The death of a pet can trigger extreme grief in a nursing home patient.
+- The death of a pet can trigger extreme grief.

 - More exotic pets like lizards commonly carry bacteria like salmonella.
-A lack of hand-washing hygiene can increase the risk of contracting dangerous diseases.
+A lack of hygiene can increase the risk of contracting dangerous infections from these pets.

 Pets for Seniors in Nursing Homes: Other Options

-- Therapy Dogs International provides background information on therapy dogs and ways to connect.
+- Therapy Dogs International: This group also provides information on therapy dogs and ways to connect.